MicrosoftDocs/edge-developer/CONTRIBUTING.md

 <!-- ====================================================================== -->
 ## Sign a CLA

-If you want to contribute more than a couple lines and you are not a Microsoft employee, you must [sign a Microsoft Contribution Licensing Agreement (CLA)](https://cla.opensource.microsoft.com).
+If you want to contribute more than a couple lines and you aren't a Microsoft employee, you must [sign a Microsoft Contribution Licensing Agreement (CLA)](https://cla.opensource.microsoft.com).

 If you are a Microsoft Employee, follow the internal guidance.